semgrep/docs/docs/intro/writing.rst

 tools and to run our computations.

 In line 19, we make this function available to other bash shells; this is needed for the arcane ``xargs`` instance to follow.
-Most analyses either discover Javascript files on their own, or can run with command line arguments outside of bash, so this line won't be needed for most other analyses.
+Most analyses either discover JavaScript files on their own, or can run with command line arguments outside of bash, so this line won't be needed for most other analyses.